 Makes sense.
 Basically, what you're saying is don't lose sight of the basics.
 In anytime a coach comes into a new team, the first thing they say is, we're going back to the basics.
 And I think when we get caught up in sales or life, we try and develop new strategies.
 And it comes down to one human connecting with another.

 Umar Hameed 17:26

-And if I’ve got trust with Mike and Mike says, you know, I’ve got a friend you should talk to?
+And if I've got trust with Mike and Mike says, you know, I've got a friend you should talk to?
 Or if I say, Mike, could you introduce me to this person?
-And that’s how you build trusting relationships that extend.
-If it’s done, right, that person that Mike introduces me to is someone that becomes part of our trusted circle, because he owes Mike one.
-It’s like, well, thank you so much for introducing me to Umar that’s helped my business.
-So everybody wins, as long as we have that trust, and we do phenomenal work and going back to expectations, over deliver and under promise and make sure people are ecstatically happy.
+And that's how you build trusting relationships that extend.
+And if it's done, right, that person that Mike introduces me to is someone that becomes part of our trusted circle, because he owes Mike one.
+It's like, well, thank you so much for introducing me to Umar that's helped my business.
+So everybody wins.
+As long as we have that trust, and we do phenomenal work and going back to expectations, over deliver and under promise and make sure people are ecstatically happy.